lesspass/lesspass/CONTRIBUTING.md

 ### Backers

-Thank you to all our backers! [[Become a backer on Open Collective](https://opencollective.com/lesspass#backer)
+Thank you to all our backers!
+[Become a backer on Open Collective](https://opencollective.com/lesspass#backer).

 <a href="https://opencollective.com/lesspass#backers" target="_blank">![Backers list](https://opencollective.com/lesspass/backers.svg?width=890)</a>